vighd/medicationdb/README.md

 # Medication database

-A simple medication management database with restapi(NodeJs, Hapi) and ES6.
+A simple medication management database.

+#### Used technologies:

+* NodeJS
+* ES6
+* HTML5, CSS3
+* SQLite3

+This application is a node project.
+The static files served by the same API wich handle the requests.
+The database is an SQLite3 database with one simple table.
+All of the database modifications or test date handled with migrations.
+See example in migrations/002-test-data.sql.

 # Dependencies